Germany’s first National Security Strategy: Federal Foreign Office launches wide-ranging dialogue

 At the same time, the Federal Government has initiated in‑depth discussions with academics, think-tanks, associations, civil society and non‑governmental organisations.
 The starting point was a specialist workshop on the topic of comprehensive security held at the Federal Academy for Security Policy in March.

-From mid‑June, experts will also be able to contribute to the development of the National Security Strategy via a specially created blog.
+Since end of July, experts are also able to contribute to the development of the National Security Strategy via a specially created blog.
 More information will be available shortly on the Federal Foreign Office’s website.

 Widening our perspective on Germany: Discussions with partners

 Germany’s security is rooted in its close cooperation with allies and partners.
-The coming months will therefore also be used for in‑depth discussions with international partners as well as the EU and NATO, in order to see whether they share Germany’s view of the world and its challenges and what expectations they have of Germany’s security policy and thus also of the National Security Strategy.
+The Federal Government is in contact with international partners as well as the EU and NATO in order to see whether they share Germany’s view of the world and its challenges and what expectations they have of Germany’s security policy and thus also of the National Security Strategy.